-AU, with its sponsors the Newseum and the Center for Media and Social Impact, is proud to be a host site for the 2014 Global Game Jam 2015's MAGFest—Washington, DC site!
+The American University Game Lab and the International Game Developers Association (IGDA) DC Chapter bring you Global Game Jam 2015's MAGFest—Washington, DC site!
 The annual event encourages participants to challenge themselves and push their creativity and learning to the limit.
 Teams will be tasked with designing and creating digital and non-digital games over the course of one weekend.

 Participants, ranging from amateurs to industry professionals, gather at each site location to create, collaborate and present innovative new games to the global community.
 The Global Game Jam will be held January 23-25, 2015 at MAGFest located at the Gaylord National Hotel in National Harbor, MD.

 Game Jam teams at the MAGFest - Washington, DC site will have access to unique ammenities provided by MAGFest, including access to musicians and voice talent for their games, in addition to organized playtesting times with attendees.
 Teams may also display their games after the Jam during MAGFest's Monday events.

 This event is organized in cooperation with the Music and Gaming Festival (MAGFest) a Washington, DC-area game culture event held yearly at the Gaylord National Hotel in National Harbor, MD.
 MAGFest is organized by MAGFest, Inc., a non-profit organization dedicated to furthering the appreciation of games and video game music.